What is health?

 Our health degrees allow you to work on a wide range of areas from drug discovery, biomedical engineering, medical technology, digital health and data analytics.

 Why study at health at Strathclyde?

-Studying a health degree at the University of Strathclyde, you'll be learning at a multi-award-winning academic institution.
-A 5-star QS-rated university, we are the Times Higher Education University of the Year 2019 - the only university to be awarded the UK-wide award for a second time!
+Studying a health degree at the University of Strathclyde, you'll be learning at a multi-award-winning academic institution - the only to have won Times Higher Education University of the Year twice!

 - 2nd for Medical Technology